Glencore’s Proposed Application for Renewal of the Ministerial Authorization for the Horne Smelter

 Before officially ruling on the forthcoming compliance requirements for the Glencore Horne Smelter, the Ministère de l’Environnement et de la Lutte contre les changements climatiques (MELCC) is holding a public consultation.
 Interested parties can express their opinions and concerns by filling out a questionnaire or submitting a brief.

-All briefs and comments submitted online and during the in-person session will be summarized and made public after the consultation concludes.
+All briefs and comments submitted online and during the in-person sessions will be summarized in the consultation report and made public soon.
 The MELCC will use this information to finalize its review.
 The government intends to make a decision on the renewal of Glencore’s Ministerial Authorization to operate the Horne Smelter by late fall 2022.

 Purpose of the consultation